cogito-inc/cogito/docs/index.md

+# Products

+## rendez-vous

+## cogito AI

+## ...

 # Philosophy

-We provide a sustainable approach to automated reasoning and offer the know-how on the technology we develop.
+We provide a sustainable approach to automated reasoning, develop new age products and offer the know-how on the technology we develop.

 # Background